jsylew/COMM2216-User-Doc/docs/paragraph-and-character-styles.md

 ---

 These instructions will explain how to set up your own paragraph and character styles in Adobe InDesign.
-This will allow you to create consistent design elements throughout your document, and to easily make changes to those design elements.
+This will allow you to create consistent text elements throughout your document, and to easily make changes to those text elements as a group.

-1. Turn on <b>Paragraph Styles</b> and <b>Character Styles</b> by navigating to <b>Window > Styles > Paragraph Styles</b>.
+1. Turn on <b>Paragraph Styles</b> and <b>Character Styles</b> by navigating to `[Window] > [Styles] > [Paragraph Styles]`.
 This will enable the toolbars.

     ![Toolbars](https://github.com/jsylew/COMM2216-User-Doc/blob/gh-pages/assets/images/14-Paragraph02.png?raw=true "Toolbars")